North-Western Province, Zambia

 The Likumbi lya Mize festival is a UNESCO world heritage ceremony celebrated in Zambezi District by the Luvale tribe, popularly known as vakaChinyama during August.
-The Chivweka ceremony is celebrated by the Lluchazi people of the Kabompo district and it is held every July at Senior Chief Kalunga's palace in Chikenge, the capital of the Luchazi people.
+The Chivweka ceremony is celebrated by the Luchazi people of the Kabompo District and it is held every July at Senior Chief Kalunga's palace in Chikenge, the capital of the Luchazi people.
 Chivweka means making fire.
 The Kufukwila festival celebrated in Solwezi District by Kaonde tribe during May, the Insakwa yaba Kaonde festival celebrated in Solwezi District by Kaonde tribe during May, the Nsomo festival celebrated in Kasempa District by Kaonde tribe during June and the Ukupupa festival celebrated by lamba tribe in Mushindamo during June are the major festivals of the province.

 Geography

 North-Western Province is bordered along Angola in the west, DR Congo in the north, Copperbelt Province in the east, Central in the south-east and Western Province in the south-west.
 The general topography of the province is characterized by uplifted planation surfaces.
 The general elevation of the nation as a whole is tended towards West to East from the Kalahari Basin.
 The level of land falls from the upper Congo towards the Zambezi depression in the South forming a plateau.

 The province lies in the watershed between DR Congo and Zambezi river systems.
 The province along with some of the other provinces in the country lies in the frontier formed between the continental divide separating the Atlantic Ocean and the Indian Ocean, which traverses from DR Congo to the south of Tanzania.
 There are three major seasons: a cool dry season from April to August, a hot dry season from August to November and a warm wet season from November to April.
 The maximum heat is experienced during October, while the maximum rainfall is received during December.
 The annual rainfall is more than 1,200 mm in the region.
 The region has usually Savannah vegetation and small areas of dry evergreen forests.